 Store Food Safely

-A meal isnt complete until all leftover food is stored safely.
-Make sure you have food storage containers such as thick plastic bags or shallow plastic containers to store any leftovers safely in the refrigerator or freezer.
-Leftovers should be refrigerated within two hours.
+All uneaten food should be stored safely and properly.
+Food storage containers such as thick plastic bags or shallow plastic containers, are important to have on hand in order to store any leftovers safely in the refrigerator or freezer.
+Leftovers should be refrigerated/frozen within two hours.